 What investment services and advice can you provide me?
 Our firm primarily offers the following investment advisory services to retail clients: portfolio management (we review your portfolio, investment strategy, and investments).
-As part of our standard services, we typically monitor client accounts on a daily basis.
+As part of our standard services, we typically monitor client accounts on a weekly basis.
 Our firm offers both discretionary advisory services (where our firm makes the decision regarding the purchase or sale of investments) as well as non-discretionary services (where the retail investor makes the ultimate decision).
-We limit the types of investments that are recommended since not every type of investment vehicle is needed to create an appropriate portfolio.
-Our firm does not have a minimum account size.
+We do not limit the types of investments that we recommend.
+Our minimum account size is \$100,000.
 Please also see our Form ADV Part 2A ("Brochure"), specifically Items 4 & 7.